Shopify vs Amazon: Which Is Better for Sellers in 2026?

 Image via Statista

 Shopify grants you ownership and control, while Amazon gives you reach.
-The right choice depends on whether you want long-term brand growth or quick sales with less setup effort.
+The right choice depends on whether you want long-term brand growth or quick sales with less setup effort - and that customer-data line is the one our own experience says matters most, because everything that compounds in ecommerce (retention email, repeat buyers, lookalike audiences) is built on data you own.

 Also Read: